bgdnrvsky/niny/README.md

 - Command **"and"** for **logic and** of two last elements in stack, **appends the result to end of the stack**, **requires at least 2 elements in stack**.

-  *Note: "and" removes the elements beign operated on.*
+  *Note: "and" removes the elements being operated on.*

   *Note: the output is 1 (true) or 0 (false)